 For having multiple wrenches at once, nothing can beat an adjustable, crescent wrench.
 This is particularly useful for tightening nuts and bolts and loosening plumbing fixtures.

 To conclude, you can’t do a good job without the right tools and the old saying ‘you get what you pay for’ is correct.
-Therefore is it worth investing in a good, solid tool kit from the outset and add to your collection as and when you need to.
-It is also worth getting a tool box for the smaller hand tools with extra compartments for wall plugs and screws etc so that you can carry everything to where you are working.
+Therefore is it worth investing in a good, solid tool kit from the outset and adding to your collection as and when you need to.
+It is also worth getting a toolbox for the smaller hand tools with extra compartments for wall plugs and screws etc so that you can carry everything to where you are working.